ai-med/ReLayNet/README.md

 -----------------
 If you use this code, please cite:

-Abhijit Guha Roy, Sailesh Conjeti, Sri Phani Krishna Karri, Debdoot Sheet, Amin Katouzian, Christian Wachinger, and Nassir Navab, "ReLayNet: retinal layer and fluid segmentation of macular optical coherence tomography using fully convolutional networks," Biomed.
+A. Guha Roy, S. Conjeti, S.P.K.
+Karri, D. Sheet, A. Katouzian, C. Wachinger, and N. Navab, "ReLayNet: retinal layer and fluid segmentation of macular optical coherence tomography using fully convolutional networks," Biomed.
 Opt.
 Express 8, 3627-3642 (2017)